-Farmers face water right issues in Central Kansas
+Farmers face water right issues in central Kansas

 “It’s going to hurt the whole area,” he said.

-Around 300 community members attended the first meeting and U.S. Fish and Wildlife Services plan to work with the Basin to find a solution, but if one isn’t found, they said they will take the actions that are needed.
+Around 300 community members attended the first meeting.
+U.S. Fish and Wildlife Services plan to work with the Basin to find a solution, but if one isn’t found, they said they will take the actions that are needed.

 More information about the slides and information discussed at the meeting can be found on agriculture.ks.gov/quivera.